Note: MuPAD® notebooks are not recommended. Use MATLAB® live scripts instead.

 MATLAB live scripts support most MuPAD functionality, though there are some.
 For more information, see Convert MuPAD Notebooks to MATLAB Live Scripts.

 Before creating a MuPAD notebook, it is best to decide which interface you intend to use primarily for your task.
 The two approaches are:

-Perform your computations in the MATLAB® Command Window using MuPAD notebooks as an auxiliary tool.
-This approach implies that you create a MuPAD notebook, and then execute it, transfer data and results, or close it from the MATLAB Command Window.
+Perform your computations in the MATLAB Live Editor while using MuPAD notebooks as an auxiliary tool.
+This approach is recommended and implies that you create a MuPAD notebook, and then execute it, transfer data and results, or close it from the MATLAB Live Editor.

 Perform your computations and obtain the results in the MuPAD Notebook app.
-This approach implies that you use the MATLAB Command Window only to access MuPAD, but do not intend to copy data and results between MATLAB and MuPAD.
+This approach is not recommended and implies that you use the MATLAB Live Editor only to access MuPAD, but do not intend to copy data and results between MATLAB and MuPAD.

 mupad nb = allMuPADNotebooks